Port Freeport: Governance

 Each port in Texas state is governed by its own commission, which acts as a board of directors for the port.
 Some commissions are elected by citizens in the port district and may consist of three or five commissioners.
 Some commissions are appointed by other elected offices such as county commissions or city councils, or a combination of those.
 Some ports commissioners are appointed by various jurisdictions which may include a single city government, such as Galveston, a combination of cities and counties such as Houston (Port of Houston), or just county governments such as Corpus Christi (Port of Corpus Christi.
 About half of the port commissions in Texas are elected.
 Most elected port commissioners serve a six-year term.

 Port Freeport is governed by six commissioners elected by voters within the district – not appointed like some of the other ports within the state.
 Commissioners serve six-year terms.
 The board reconstitutes itself every election cycle with restrictions on offices.
-Meaning that each election cycle the board, including any newly elected members vote on a slate of officers.
+Each election cycle the board, including any newly elected members, vote on a slate of officers.
 No commissioner holds the same office for two consecutive terms.
 Although the district is divided into four precincts each commissioner is elected by a district wide vote.
-Five of the six positions are associated with a specific precinct and one position is "at-large" and two commissioners sharing a precinct.
+Five of the six positions are associated with a specific precinct and one position is "at-large" with two commissioners sharing a precinct.
 There is no information given as to how this structure was developed.

-However, Port Freeport (AKA Brazos Harbor Navigation District) was originally structured with only three elected commissioners.
+Port Freeport (AKA Brazos Harbor Navigation District) was originally structured with only three elected commissioners.
 This structure remained in place from 1925 to about 1960 when port officials petitioned the state legislature to increase the number of commissioners to six.